mjtb/adhoc-nodejs-mp4-tools/chapterrific/README.md

 If chapter files are named according to a pattern that incorporates a DVD title number then set the `source` property at the root to the filename pattern.
-The pattern illustrated above is typically of what the popular [Handbrake]() utility produces.
+The pattern illustrated above is typically of what the popular [Handbrake](http://www.handbrake.fr/) utility produces.
 If there is no such general pattern for the source files, you can omit the `source` property at the root and instead specify the per-chapter file names with a `source` property on the individual chapters.

+If the `tvsh` property is set then it will be used for the `tvsh` box, which is used to record a TV show’s series name.
+If the `tvsn` property is set to a non-zero number then it will be used for the `tvsn` box,  which stores the TV show’s season number.
+If the `tves` property is set then it will be used for the `tves` box, which is used to record the title of a particular episode of a TV show.
+If the `tven` property is set then it will be used for the `tven` box, which is used to record the epsiode number (within its season) of a particular episode.

 Files are concatenated according to the order given in the `chatpers` array and the value of each chapters `title` number is not used to sort the files.
 The final file will be an MP4 file using the